IndrajeetShinde14/IndrajeetShinde14/README.md

 **Aspiring Software Engineer**

-Hello!
-I'm Indrajeet Shinde, a passionate software developer with a solid foundation in Computer Science and Engineering.
+A passionate software developer with a solid foundation in Computer Science and Engineering.
 I'm driven by curiosity, adaptability, and a relentless pursuit of excellence in software development.

 ---